 Real Estate Investment Analysis

-Investing in rental real estate is drawing in more interest than ever.
-When you read or watch on TV about fix & flip investors, they're often selling those homes to rental investors.
-The successful rental home investor may have dozens of homes in their portfolio.
-They are sharp investors, or they wouldn't be raking in cash flow from that many homes.
-You'll want to be able to understand and discuss the "numbers" with them.
-Let's take a look at the benefits of rental property investing.
+The idea of investing in rental real estate is drawing more interest than ever.
+A successful rental home investor might have dozens of homes in her portfolio.
+These are sharp investors or they wouldn't be raking in cash flow from that many homes.

-It's not actually a cash loss, as the depreciation isn't cashing out of pocket.
+It's not actually a cash loss because depreciation isn't coming out of your pocket.
 It's a calculated number treated as an expense for tax purposes.
-Since you didn't spend it, you can still have positive monthly cash flow while showing an operational loss for taxes.
+You can still have positive monthly cash flow while showing an operational loss for tax purposes.

 1031 Tax Deferred Exchange

-The fact is that there are few investment asset classes and strategies that can compare with rental real estate.
-People need a place to live, and owning a home is not possible for some and not desired by others.
+Few investment asset classes and strategies can compare with rental real estate.
+People need a place to live, and owning a home is not possible for or desired by everyone.